Molybdenum and related alloys (TZM, MoLa, HCT)

 Coefficient of Thermal Expansion

 Molybdenum’s low coefficient of thermal expansion is an ideal property for a number of applications since as it heats up, it expands at a rate very close to common materials like glass and silicon.
-This property is very useful in lighting, flat panel display, and high-reliability electronics where molybdenum and the silicon or glass surfaces are bonded and thermally cycled.
+This property is very useful in lighting, flat panel display, and high-reliability electronics where Mo and the silicon or glass surfaces are bonded and thermally cycled.

 In addition to the pure metal, Elmet provides a number of molybdenum alloys suitable for higher temperatures and unique application requirements: